My Health Partner Logo

 What are the causes of hypertension?

 There are 2 types of hypertension: primary (or essential hypertension) and secondary hypertension.
-Both are treated by high blood pressure medication and other measures.
+Both are treated by blood-pressure lowering medication/treatments and other measures.

 Primary hypertension